Low Wood, Lake District Wedding Photography venue

 Another iconic Lakeland challenge is The Bob Graham round which can be “walked” either clockwise, or anti-clockwise and must start and finish at Moot Hall, Keswick.
 In 1932 Bob, a Keswick Hotelier decided that to celebrate his 42nd birthday, he would “walk” a fell for every year of his life; meaning this challenge means walking 42 fells, over 72 miles, and with a height gain equivalent to almost climbing Mount Everest.

 Most people can walk 3 miles in an hour on the flat, but to maintain this consecutively 24 times in a row takes some doing.
-For many years the living legend that is fell-runner Joss Naylor who resides in The Western Lakes near to Wasdale Head, held the record for the fastest time, which is now an unbelievable 12hrs 23m set by Jack Kuenzle in 2022.
+For many years the living legend that is fell-runner Joss Naylor who sadly died recently, and used to reside in The Western Lakes near to Wasdale Head, held the record for the fastest time, which is now an unbelievable 12hrs 23m set by Jack Kuenzle in 2022.

 Scafell Pike (3,206 ft) is the highest point in England, so it’s obligatory to take a photo, or even a selfie on the summit cairn and this imho is the best viewpoint in the whole of The Lakes.
 This on a personal level is where my biggest photography disappointment occurred.